maliahavlicek/go-hrvatska/README.md

 ### Accessibility Testing
 I used the AXE chrome plugin to test the accessibility of the website. https://www.deque.com/axe/

+### Email Testing
+Email was evaluated in Microsoft Outlook and gmail.

 ### automated testing
 Jasmine was considered as an automated testing option, but this site is heavy in presentation and there are no standalone utility functions that Jasmine could help validate their continual functionality.